pixelJedi/VirtualFileSystem/README.md

 > **7. All addresses are `uint32_t`, why?**

 The task was to store "hundreds of thousand files".
 Assuming a file has 16 blocks in average (I've noted the number while surfing in random EXT4 overviews and found it quite handy) 3 bytes could be enough to address each.
 Initially, I was thinking of a custom 3-byte type, but after all it wasn't worth it.
 Classic 4-byte integer won (and I specified the size explicitly).

+> **8. Name main issues within the VFS.**

+Still not in better condition:
+- Memory leaks (not quite following RAII) - still to be fixed.
+- Handling exceptions - still not sure, what's the best way to use them, so currently I'm reworking the approach.
+- Input validation - barely present; it's expected that paths and parameters are validated by the user.
+Thinking of changing that.

+> **9. Any plans or ideas?**

+1. Currently all the Files in the tree are loaded by default.
+That means, they waste time and memory even if they are not going to be used.
+I'm going to move the LoadFile() function to the SeekFile(), so that the missing data will be parsed from BinDisk only when it's needed.
+2. I'm thinking of hiding block and node logic to separate classes nested in VDisk.
+Nodes will possible be moved to a static decorator derived from Vertice, and blocks will require some BlockManager (which can later be used for tracking free blocks).
+3. Deleting files could be useful.
+4. I'd like to rework Files.
+Currently, saving names is not necessary (names are tracked within the Vertice), and the metadata is used for dir/file flagging - that also can be tracked through Vertice (leaves are always files, other nodes are always dirs).